Australia’s educational context

-Finland’s high education performance is supported by system-level policies that encourage quality and equity.
-These can be continued and complemented with further focus on reducing recent inequities in specific groups: large performance gaps are seen between boys and girls and between native students and students with immigrant background.
-In addition, demographic changes imply a smaller proportion of younger people in Finland, and there have been some mismatches between supply and demand of study places and labour market needs.
+Students: Finland’s high education performance is supported by system-level policies that encourage quality and equity.
+These can be continued and complemented with further focus on reducing recent inequities in specific groups, as large performance gaps are seen between boys and girls and between native students and students with immigrant background.
+Demographic changes imply a smaller proportion of younger people in Finland, and there have been some mismatches between supply and demand of study places and labour market needs.

 |Back to the country profiles page|